HamzaAhmad97/reading-notes/README.md

 I am Hamza Ahmad, I am 23 years old, I studied mechanical engineering at JUST, graduated in 2020.
 I have some knowledge on Java and Python, and I am currently on my way to become a full stack engineer.
 I am interested in AI, ML and web development, I also have a bit of experience in robotic manipulation and modeling.

-You can check my porfolio on [Github](https://github.com/HamzaAhmad97).
+You can check my portfolio on [Github](https://github.com/HamzaAhmad97).

 ###### Last edited on 24th of May 2021.